lhossack/safe_url_checker/README.md

 A web service for checking if urls are known to contain malware.

-#TODO: Add link to user & api docs once hosted

-If you are interested in using the service, please see the [User Documentation](link-to-user-docs)
+If you are interested in using the service, please see the [User Documentation](http://urlinfo-project-safeurlchecker-docs-sphinx-4312lkj1234.s3-website.ca-central-1.amazonaws.com)

-API documentation is available at [API Documentation](link-to-api-docs)
+API documentation is available at [API Documentation](http://urlinfo-project-safeurlchecker-docs-sphinx-4312lkj1234.s3-website.ca-central-1.amazonaws.com/#api-documentation)

 The rest of this document is brief notes for developers improving or extending this project, or operators interested in customizing the behaviour or deployment environment (e.g. deploying to AWS lambda instead of flask on ECS).